LiliaFramework/1942RP/README.md

 If you encounter anyone attempting to sell this schema individually, please note that it might be a scam.
 We advise against purchasing it under such circumstances.

 Feel free to ask if you have any further questions or if there's anything else you'd like to clarify!

+# Disclaimer

+It has come to my attention that some individuals are claiming that this schema is backdoored.
+If you wish to test it for backdoors, you can find several tools for such.
+One of the most well-known is [nomalua](https://github.com/mtz629/nomalua/tree/master), but you can find more online if needed.
+For any half-experienced developer, this is open-source code, therefore it can be analyzed for any backdoors.
+If you are afraid, proceed to do so.